PART D - Prescription Drug Plan (PDP)

 It's important to do this on time because there's a permanent premium surcharge for enrolling more than three months after your 65th birthday if you don't have equivalent drug coverage from another source, such as a retiree plan.

 Let us help you with when to enroll.

 If you are already enrolled in a Part D "standalone" plan or a Medicare Advantage plan that incorporates drug coverage, you can switch plans during the open-enrollment period, which runs from Oct.
 15 to Dec.
 7 every year.

 Making Part D work

-Most Prescription Drug Plans have a coverage gap called a donut hole.
+Most Prescription Drug Plans have a coverage gap.
 This means there's a temporary limit on what the drug plan will cover for drugs.
 The coverage gap begins after you and your drug plan have spent a certain amount for covered drugs.
 True out of pocket (TrOOP).
-For 2019, you're in the coverage gap once you and your plan have spent $3,820 on covered drugs.
+For 2021, you're in the coverage gap once you and your plan have spent $4,130 on covered drugs.
 People with Medicare who get Extra Help paying Part D costs won’t enter the coverage gap.

 Choosing a plan

 It pays to review your Part D coverage every year, especially if you have started taking new drugs.